MakotoE/cs331-notes/notes.md

   - It is not possible to remove any attribute in the key set without losing the first property (It is a minimal superkey)

 # Entity relationship diagram
-- Shapes
 - Rectangle = Entity
 - Double rectangle = Weak entity (Cannot be identified by its attributes alone)
 - Oval = Attribute
 - Double oval = Multivalued attribute
 - Diamond = Relationship (Connects two strong entities)
 - Double diamond = Identifying relationship (Connects a weak entity)
 - Line = Partial participation (Not all entities are involved in the relationship)
 - Double line = Total participation (All entities are involved in the relationship)
+- A line that passes through a circle, with a "U" on the line = Specialization

 # Enhanced Entity-Relationship Modeling
-- A subclass is denoted with a line originating from the superclass, passing through a circled "d" or "o", depending on the constraint, and connecting to the subclass.
-There is a symbol "U" on the line pointing toward the subclass.
 - A local attribute, which is an attribute for only the subclass, may be connected to the subclass
 - Specialization constraint
   - Disjoint constraint
     - An entity can only be a member of one subclass only for a given specialization
-    - Uses a "d" symbol
+    - Has a "d" symbol in the circle
   - Overlapping constraint
     - An entity may be a member of one or more subclasses in a specialization
     - Uses a "o" symbol